akeight/pixel-pets/README.md

   - Based on the category value, users are allowed to access only a subset of the possible attributes
 - [x] A section of the summary page, displays summary statistics about a user’s crew on their crew page
   - e.g., the percent of members with a certain attribute
-- [ ] The summary page displays a custom “success” metric about a user’s crew which changes the look of the crewmate list
-  - e.g., a pirate crew’s predicted success at commandeering a new galley

 The following **additional** features are implemented: